 Warning The Public About Internet Crimes

 In a news release, the Department of Justice (DoJ) issued an advisory warning the public of crimes that can be committed over the Internet.
 In its Advisory Opinion No. 5, the DoJ said that since it is not possible to conduct constant surveillance over the millions of simultaneous Internet users, the public is warned of Internet crimes that they should be aware of and guard themselves against.
-The advisory opinion stated that for law enforcers to be able to focus their attention and resources to Internet crimes of serious gravity, the public should do their part in preventing other Internet crimes that are within their power to detect.
+The advisory opinion stated that for law enforcers like theft crimes defense lawyers, is to focus their attention and resources to Internet crimes of serious gravity and the public should do their part in preventing other Internet crimes that are within their power to detect.

 The DoJ, in its advisory, issued ten (10) pointers that the public should observe when they go online in order to prevent victimized by cyber criminals.
 The pointers by the department are as follows: